Complete guide to optimizing your SSD's performance on Windows

 update SSD firmware

-Before updating, Always back up important dataIt's not common for a firmware update to fail and corrupt the drive, but there's no such thing as zero risk.
+Before updating, always back up your important data .
+While firmware updates rarely fail and corrupt your drive, there's no such thing as zero risk.
 You can use another internal drive, an external HDD, or even the cloud to store your critical files while you perform the update.

 Windows automatic optimization: no defragmentation, yes optimization

-Since Windows 10, the system has been able to distinguish between mechanical hard drives and SSD drivesThe tool formerly known as "Disk Defragmenter" now appears as "Defragment and Optimize Drives," and its behavior changes depending on the type of drive.
+Since Windows 10, the system has been able to distinguish between mechanical hard drives and SSDs .
+The tool formerly known as "Disk Defragmenter" now appears as "Defragment and Optimize Drives," and its behavior changes depending on the drive type.

 On an HDD, defragmentation physically rearranges the data on the platters to minimize head movement.
-On an SSD, this is pointless and, in fact, A traditional full defragmentation would even be detrimentalbecause it generates thousands of unnecessary writes that shorten the device's lifespan.
+On an SSD, this is pointless, and in fact, a traditional full defragmentation would even be detrimental , because it generates thousands of unnecessary writes that shorten the device's lifespan.

-The recommendable thing is Schedule an automatic SSD optimization approximately once a monthOn heavily used systems, you can reduce the interval, but it's not necessary to run the optimization constantly.
+It's recommended to schedule automatic SSD optimization approximately once a month .
+On heavily used computers, you can reduce the interval, but it's not necessary to run the optimization constantly.
 Simply open "Defragment and Optimize Drives," select your SSD, and configure the schedule to run automatically in the background.

-If you prefer, you can also Run the optimization manually when you notice that the system is running a bit slower.However, don't get obsessed with doing it every day: the goal is to make the controller's job easier, not to bombard the unit with non-stop maintenance tasks.
+If you prefer, you can also manually run the optimization when you notice the system is running a bit slower .
+However, don't get obsessed with doing it every day: the goal is to make the controller's job easier, not to bombard the unit with nonstop maintenance tasks.

 Avoiding filling up your SSD: the importance of free space and quotas

-A very typical mistake is I filled the SSD almost to the top and continued installing things as if nothing was wrong.Unlike hard drives, SSDs always need to have some free space to distribute writes, perform wear leveling, and reserve blocks for internal operations.
+A very common mistake is filling the SSD almost to the top and continuing to install things as if nothing were wrong .
+Unlike hard drives, SSDs always need to have some free space to distribute writes, perform wear leveling, and reserve blocks for internal operations.

-If you tend to fill up your disk without realizing it, Windows has a very useful feature: disk quotasThey allow you to set a space limit per user so that, when a certain percentage is reached, the system stops allowing further writes or displays warnings.
-This is especially useful on shared computers or when you want to ensure there is always some free space.
+If you tend to fill up your hard drive without realizing it, Windows has a very useful feature: disk quotas .
+These allow you to set a space limit per user so that, once a certain percentage is reached, the system stops allowing further writes or displays warnings.
+This is especially practical on shared computers or when you want to ensure there's always some free space.

-In the “Quota” tab of the disk properties you can Activate the quota, select to deny space to anyone who exceeds the limit, and define both the maximum and the warning threshold.Note that accounts with administrator privileges cannot be completely limited, but they can be shown warnings when they exceed the set quota.
+In the "Quota" tab of the disk properties, you can enable quotas, specify that space should be denied to anyone exceeding the limit, and define both the maximum quota and the warning threshold .
+Note that accounts with administrator privileges cannot be fully limited, but they can still receive warnings when they exceed the set quota.

-Besides the fees, it is highly recommended Perform regular cleanups of large files that you no longer needTools like SpaceSniffer visually show you which folders and files are taking up the most space, so you can locate forgotten "cluttering" files (ISOs, old copies, huge videos, etc.) and delete them wisely.
+In addition to managing your storage quota, it's highly recommended to regularly clean up large files you no longer need .
+Tools like SpaceSniffer visually show you which folders and files are taking up the most space, allowing you to locate forgotten "bumpers" (ISOs, old backups, huge videos, etc.) and delete them judiciously.

 Enable and review the SSD write cache

-Many SSDs incorporate cache memory (DRAM or pseudo-SLC) to speed up read and write operationsWindows, for its part, can use a system-level write cache that groups data before finally sending it to the drive, reducing perceived latency.
+Many SSDs incorporate cache memory (DRAM or pseudo-SLC) to accelerate read and write operations .
+Windows, for its part, can use a system-level write cache that groups data before sending it to the drive, reducing perceived latency.

-To check and activate it, simply Go to Device Manager, open “Disk drives”, enter the properties of the SSD and, on the “Policies” tab, check the option to enable write cachingAfter applying the changes, it is best to restart the computer, although in many cases the effect is immediate.
+To check and activate it, simply go to Device Manager, open "Disk drives," access the SSD properties, and in the "Policies" tab, select the option to enable write caching .
+After applying the changes, it's best to restart your computer, although in many cases the effect is immediate.

-However, there is a price to pay: if the power goes out or you abruptly shut down your PC while there is pending data in the cacheYou could lose that information or corrupt files.
-On desktops with a quality power strip and normal shutdown procedures, the risk is low, but it's still worth being aware of, especially if you frequently experience power outages at home.
+However, there's a catch: if the power goes out or you abruptly shut down your PC while there's pending data in the cache , you could lose that information or corrupt files.
+On desktops with a good power strip and normal shutdown procedures, the risk is low, but it's worth being aware of, especially if you frequently experience brief power outages at home.

 TRIM, garbage collection and AHCI mode: pillars of good performance

-One of the key mechanisms for an SSD to maintain its performance over time is the TRIM commandThanks to TRIM, the operating system tells the drive which data blocks are no longer in use (for example, after deleting a file) so that it can mark them as free and prepare them for future writes.
+One of the key mechanisms for an SSD to maintain its performance over time is the TRIM command .
+Thanks to TRIM, the operating system tells the drive which data blocks are no longer in use (for example, after deleting a file) so it can mark them as free and prepare them for future writes.

-Without TRIM, the SSD would have to constantly read, erase, and rewrite entire blocks, which It greatly reduces writing speed and depletes memory cells more quicklyTherefore, ensuring that TRIM is enabled in Windows is one of the first mandatory checks.
+Without TRIM, the SSD would have to constantly read, erase, and rewrite entire blocks, which significantly reduces write speed and wears out memory cells faster .
+Therefore, ensuring TRIM is enabled in Windows is one of the first essential checks.

-In Windows 10 and 11, TRIM is enabled by default, but you can Verify it from the Command Prompt by running the command fsutil behavior query DisableDeleteNotify as administratorIf the NTFS and ReFS values are 0, TRIM is active; if you see a 1, you will have to change it with fsutil behavior set DisableDeleteNotify 0 and restart your PC.
+In Windows 10 and 11, TRIM is enabled by default, but you can verify it from the Command Prompt by running the command `fsutil behavior query DisableDeleteNotify` as administrator .
+If the values for NTFS and ReFS are 0, TRIM is active; if you see a 1, you will need to change it with `fsutil behavior set DisableDeleteNotify 0` and restart your PC.

-In addition to TRIM, the SSD controller itself executes processes of garbage collectionThese processes reorganize the internal blocks and clean up unnecessary data.
-This work is usually done when the drive is idle, so it's a good idea to leave your computer on and unloaded occasionally to allow the drive to work its magic.
+In addition to TRIM, the SSD controller itself performs garbage collection processes , which reorganize internal blocks and clean up data that is no longer needed.
+This work is usually done when the drive is idle, so it's a good idea to leave your computer on and unloaded from time to time to allow the drive to work its magic.

-Another point worth checking, especially with SATA SSDs, is the AHCI mode of the controllerAHCI (Advanced Host Controller Interface) allows you to take advantage of features like NCQ and TRIM on SATA drives.
-If, for any reason, your system is configured in RAID mode or proprietary modes like Intel's RST, your SSD may not be reaching its full potential.
+Another point worth checking, especially with SATA SSDs, is the controller's AHCI mode .
+AHCI (Advanced Host Controller Interface) allows you to take advantage of features like NCQ and TRIM on SATA drives.
+If, for any reason, your system is configured in RAID mode or proprietary modes like Intel's RST, the SSD may not be reaching its full potential.

 Temperature, Heatsinks and Thermal Throttling in PCIe 4.0 and 5.0 SSDs

-The latest generation of NVMe SSDs, especially Those that use PCIe 4.0 and 5.0 and promise breakneck speedsThey generate considerably more heat than many people realize.
-The controllers operate at their limit, and if they exceed the temperature, a safety mechanism called Thermal Throttling kicks in.
+Latest-generation NVMe SSDs, especially those using PCIe 4.0 and 5.0 and promising blazing-fast speeds , generate considerably more heat than many people realize.
+The controllers operate at their limits, and if they overheat, a safety mechanism called Thermal Throttling kicks in.

-Ideally, the SSD Do not exceed 60°C during intensive useMany manufacturer-provided utilities or disk monitoring programs allow you to view the temperature in real time.
-In consoles like the PS5, in fact, installing an expansion SSD with a heatsink is required to ensure proper operation, and the same applies to a well-built PC.
+Ideally, the SSD should not exceed 60°C under heavy use .
+Many manufacturer utilities or disk monitoring programs allow you to view the temperature in real time.
+In consoles like the PS5, in fact, installing the expansion SSD with a heatsink is required to ensure proper operation, and the same applies to a well-built PC.

 Windows settings worth adjusting

-Beyond the specifics of the SSD, there are several Windows options that directly influence performance and drive wearPlaying them with your head can give you an advantage in both speed and duration.
+Beyond the specifics of the SSD, there are several Windows settings that directly affect performance and drive wear .
+Adjusting them judiciously can give you a boost in both speed and lifespan.

-A first adjustment to consider is the energy planOn desktop computers, it's highly recommended to activate the high-performance power plan or a custom plan that doesn't aggressively put storage drives to sleep.
-On laptops, due to battery life, we typically use the balanced power plan, but be aware that this can introduce a delay in the activation of secondary SSDs when the system temporarily "turns them off" to save power.
+The first adjustment to consider is the power plan .
+On desktop computers, it's highly recommended to activate the high-performance plan or a custom plan that doesn't aggressively put storage drives to sleep.
+On laptops, due to battery life, we typically use the balanced plan, but be aware that this can introduce a delay in the activation of secondary SSDs when the system temporarily "turns them off" to save power.

-Another classic is Disable unnecessary programs at startupEvery application that launches at system startup generates read and write operations on the SSD, and also slows down the overall Windows load.
+Another classic solution is to disable unnecessary startup programs .
+Every application that launches when the system starts generates read and write operations on the SSD, and also slows down Windows overall performance.
 From Task Manager, on the "Startup" tab, you can see which programs run at startup and disable those you don't need to launch automatically.

-Another controversial aspect is the hibernationWhen hibernation is active, Windows loads the contents of RAM to the SSD, writing a large file (hiberfil.sys) each time.
+Another controversial aspect is hibernation .
+When enabled, hibernating your computer causes Windows to transfer the contents of RAM to the SSD, writing a large file (hiberfil.sys) each time.
 This consumes space and performs significant write operations.
 If you never use hibernation and simply shut down or suspend your computer, you can disable it with the command `powercfg -h off` in a command prompt with administrator privileges, freeing up space and preventing unnecessary write operations.

 Windows already optimizes... but it doesn't work miracles

-It is important to be clear that, In modern versions, Windows already implements many SSD-specific optimizations by default.TRIM is enabled, the optimization programmer differentiates between mechanical and solid-state drives, and most basic configurations are reasonably well laid out for the average user.
+It's important to understand that, in modern versions, Windows already includes many built-in optimizations specifically for SSDs .
+TRIM is enabled, the optimization scheduler differentiates between mechanical and solid-state drives, and most basic configurations are reasonably well-suited for the average user.

-If you notice freezes, crashes, or strange SSD behavior, the problem may not be with the drive itself, but in other programs, drivers, or third-party services that load at startupPerforming a clean boot (disabling non-Microsoft services and programs) helps to isolate whether any specific software is causing problems.
+If you notice freezes, crashes, or other unusual SSD behavior, the problem might not be with the drive itself, but with other programs, drivers, or third-party services that load at startup .
+Performing a clean boot (disabling non-Microsoft services and programs) can help isolate which specific software is causing the issue.

-In any case, it's best not to fall into the trap of thinking that Any slowness issues are solved by "squeezing" the SSD more.Sometimes the bottleneck is in the RAM, the CPU, a heavy antivirus program, or simply because the unit is a very basic model and can't do any better.
+In any case, it's best not to fall into the trap of thinking that any slowness problem can be solved by "pumping" the SSD more .
+Sometimes the bottleneck is in the RAM, the CPU, a resource-intensive antivirus program, or simply because the drive is a very basic model and can't handle any more.

 Monitor SSD health and performance with specialized tools

-Before wasting hours looking for unusual settings, it is essential to verify that the SSD is healthy and performing as it shouldFor this purpose, there are well-established and easy-to-use applications that give you a fairly complete overview of the unit's status.
+Before wasting hours searching for unusual configurations, it's essential to verify that your SSD is healthy and performing as it should .
+There are well-established and easy-to-use applications that provide a comprehensive overview of the drive's health.

-One of the best known is CrystalDiskInfoThis free tool displays the SSD's SMART information, temperature, number of power-on hours, power-on/power-off cycles, and, very usefully, an indicator of the percentage of remaining lifespan based on parameters such as TBW (terabytes written) and other internal counters.
+One of the best-known is CrystalDiskInfo .
+This free tool displays the SSD's SMART information, temperature, number of power-on hours, power cycles, and, very usefully, an indicator of the remaining lifespan percentage based on parameters such as TBW (terabytes written) and other internal counters.

-Another alternative focused on lifespan is SSD Life ProIt focuses on analyzing cumulative usage and SMART information for estimate how many years of operation the SSD might have leftThe free version has some limitations, but it's usually sufficient for occasional checks of the drive's status.
+Another alternative focused on lifespan is SSD Life Pro .
+It analyzes cumulative usage and SMART information to estimate how many more years of operation your SSD might have .
+The free version has some limitations, but it's usually sufficient for occasional checks of the drive's health.

 Good practices to extend the life of your SSD

-Regarding indexing and services that constantly write (excessive logs, some poorly configured P2P programs, very invasive monitoring tools, etc.), it's worthwhile Check what you have permanently connected and writing in the background.Sometimes it's as simple as moving an application's download folder to an HDD to save the SSD some work.
+Regarding indexing and services that constantly write data (excessive logs, some misconfigured P2P programs, highly invasive monitoring tools, etc.), it's worth checking what you have permanently connected and writing in the background .
+Sometimes it's as simple as moving an application's download folder to an HDD to offload work from the SSD.

-Finally, don't forget keep a regular backupEven if your SSD is working perfectly today, no component is immune to sudden failure, a power surge, or a firmware crash.
+Finally, don't forget to maintain regular backups .
+Even if your SSD is working perfectly today, no component is immune to a sudden failure, power surge, or firmware crash.
 A good backup on another drive or in the cloud will save you a lot of headaches if your drive ever decides to give out.

-If you combine all these practices—up-to-date firmware, active TRIM, good temperature, reasonable free space, well-configured cache, tuned Windows services, and minimal health monitoring— Your SSD will offer performance very close to the maximum possible for years and with far fewer surprises than a drive "left to its own devices" usually gives you.Ultimately, it's about understanding how it works and making things easy for it so it can do what it does best: make your PC fly.
+If you combine all these practices—updated firmware, active TRIM, good temperature, reasonable free space, properly configured cache, optimized Windows services, and minimal health monitoring— your SSD will deliver near-maximum performance for years with far fewer problems than a drive left to its own devices .
+Ultimately, it's about understanding how it works and making it easy for it to do what it does best: make your PC fly.